gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you Jason from LDO Motors for the quality manufacturing and relationship.

-Thank you Openbuilds for your hardware, community and state of mind.
+Thank you Openbuilds for your open source hardware and community.

 Thank you for making the community alive with all your comments, issues, pull requests, optional parts, make, pictures, etc.